MiladAlipour98/Blockflow_Net/README.md

 ## Results
 Upon running the project, the following information will be generated:
+1. Task A: Insights into the cryptocurrency's ability to confirm multiple transactions simultaneously in the given time snapshot.

-1. Task A: The maximum distance between two miners in the blockchain network.
+1. Task B: The maximum distance between two miners in the blockchain network.
-2. Task B: The path between two arbitrary miners (a and b) based on the prioritized selection of the next miner using a depth-first search algorithm.
+2. Task C: The path between two arbitrary miners (a and b) based on the prioritized selection of the next miner using a depth-first search algorithm.

 ## Conclusion
-This project provides insights into the Alephium cryptocurrency operating on the BlockFlow blockchain.
-By analyzing the network structure and determining the maximum distance and transaction paths between miners, we gain a deeper understanding of the system's efficiency and connectivity.
+This project provides a comprehensive analysis of the Alephium cryptocurrency operating on the BlockFlow blockchain.
+By analyzing the network structure, determining the maximum distance between miners, finding transaction paths, and investigating the ability to handle multiple transactions simultaneously, we gain a deeper understanding of the network's efficiency, scalability, and transaction processing capabilities.
+These insights can contribute to further optimization and development of the blockchain

 # Blockflow_Net
 Cryptocurrency Network Analysis on BlockFlow Blockchain